nini-faroux/someapi/README.md

 ./setup-integration-test.sh
 ```

-This will remove any associated local volume before running the docker compose local setup.
+This will remove the associated (pgdata) volume before running the docker compose local setup.

 Wait until it is ready to receive requests, then run the following: